ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day08/README.md

 We need to *swap* a **jmp** or **nop** instruction to have the program terminate correctly, and then return the value of the accumulator.

 ### Idea
 Since the number of instructions is relatively small, a *brute force* approach could work.
 I can iterate through all instructions, skipping all **acc** instructions and swapping any **jmp** or **nop** instructions I find.
 To not influence future simulations, I first save the operation of an instruction before performing the swap.
-After performing the swap, I can use a helper `runSimulation` by implementing a slightly modified logic used for Part 1's solution.
+After performing the swap, I can use a helper `runSimulation` by implementing slightly modified logic used for Part 1's solution.

 The helper `runSimulation` applies the same logic as `solvePart1` but uses a `pair<int,bool>` as the return type.
 This is used to indicate the value of the accumulator and whether or not the simulation ended successfully.
-After applying a *swap* and running a simulation, whenever I encounter an *infinite loop* I return the pair `{accumulator,false}` to indicate the simulation failed.
+After applying a *swap* and running a simulation, whenever I encounter an *infinite loop*, I return the pair `{accumulator,false}` to indicate the simulation failed.

 Whenever I run a simulation and find that `currentIndex == n`, this means the simulation terminates successfully, at which point I can return the first value of the pair as the **accumulator** value, which is Part 2's solution.